-The following are my top 5 Stoic questions to ask yourself daily.
-They sum up some of the most important Stoic principles and perfectly align with minimalist thinking patterns.
+The following are my top five Stoic questions to ask yourself daily.
+They sum up some of the most essential Stoic principles and perfectly align with minimalist thinking patterns.

 1. Did you act according to the 4 virtues of Stoicism today?